Girls-Network/.github/profile/README.md

 If you want to look into what the devs have been doing since, check out <a href=https://github.com/ariarees>@ariarees</a>, <a href=https://github.com/doughmination>@doughmination</a> and <a href=https://github.com/FufuUwU>@FufuUwU</a>

 "What happened to GayBot?"
-GayBot was moved to https://github.com/WLWDevs/
+GayBot was moved to https://github.com/WLWDevs/ as a new team is now maintaining it.